ksoze84/useStateHandler/README.md

 Constructor code of the class and its inherited instances constructors are not part of the mounting/unmounting logic of react.
 Hook state listeners may or may not be ready when the code executes.

-It is safe to write code that do not involve changing the state directly.
+It is safe to write code that does not involve changing the state directly.